reachtoauro/angular-nodejs-project/README.md

 5. Authentication and Authorization configured using JWT
 6. User sessions and errors handled globally
 7. backend APIs intercepted for authorization
+8. All secrets are managed using dotenv library

 # Usage
 Angular(formerly named Angular 2) Frontend to a NodeJS & Express & MongoDB Backend.